Jimmy Murphy (racing driver): Racing career

-Award

-He was inducted into the Motorsports Hall of Fame of America in 1998.

 Death

-Although not an accomplished dirt racer, he agreed to appear at a race promoted by a friend, at the Syracuse, New York fairgrounds dirt track on September 15, 1924.
+Although not an accomplished dirt racer, Murphy agreed to appear at a race promoted by a friend, at the Syracuse, New York fairgrounds dirt track on September 15, 1924.
 As he charged for the lead late in the race on lap 138 of 150, his car slid sideways, possibly hitting oil or a part failure causing it, and crashed through the inside wooden rail.
 A large piece of the rail was pushed through Murphy’s chest, impaling him and killing him instantly.